Zoetermeer: Motorway

 Zoetermeer is next to the A12 motorway, connecting The Hague with Utrecht, Arnhem and Germany.

 Religion

 Zoetermeer is the only place in the Netherlands with a temple of the Church of Jesus Christ of Latter-day Saints.
 It is situated near the old village centre.

 Entertainment and recreation

 This former new town used to be a satellite city of The Hague, as many residents worked, shopped and were entertained in The Hague.
 With the growth of Zoetermeer came a large theatre, mega cinema, and other entertainment such as go-karts, laser gaming, survival centre, and a golf centre.

 Museums

 The city has two museums, Museum deVoorde and the National Videogame Museum.
-In 2022, subsidy for Museum deVoorde was stopped by the local government because of low visitor numbers after the COVID19-pandemic.
+In 2022, subsidy for Museum deVoorde was stopped by the local government because of low visitor numbers after the COVID-19 pandemic.